CONNECTING THE SHIP'S COMPANY, PRESERVING OUR HISTORY

 The HMS Courageous Association has celebrated its 25th anniversary having been in existence since 2000 and continues to flourish.
 Members meet every two years for a full reunion weekend over three days and, generally, the members attend the venue chosen for the reunion in large numbers.

 The Association was founded in 2000 as the result of a wish of a former crew member to try and meet with some of the very good friends made during his time on the boat from 1974 to 1978.
-A search for former crew members willing to meet, perhaps in a pub and have a beer rather got out of hand and instead of the 5 or 6 former crewmates, it soon became apparent that there were so many more men who wanted to meet old friends and crew mates.
+A search for former crew members willing to meet, perhaps in a pub and have a beer rather got out of hand and instead of the 5 or 6 former crewmates, it soon became apparent that there were many more men who wanted to meet old friends and crew mates.
 The search continued over approximately twelve months and the numbers increased.
 A reunion was arranged and, at the inaugural reunion at the Britannia Hotel, New Street in Birmingham, in 2002, 146 men shared a weekend of memories while doing their best, and but for about half a barrel, succeeding, in drinking the hotel dry.

-the time.
+Since then our Association has grown and we now have almost 300 members with others joining all the time.
 Our reunions have continued and, for the last 8 years, it has been held every other year in Derby where we book an entire hotel for the weekend long function.
 Our most recent reunion, which took place over the weekend of the 7th to 10th March 2025 marked our 25th anniversary as an Association, an organisation that continues to bring friends and crewmates together.
-However, following a vote this was our final reunion at the Derby Mickleover Hotel and, as a result, the reunion organisers have identified and booked an alternative venue and we are pleased to announce that our 2027 reunion will take place at the Crowne Plaza Royal Victoria Hotel in Sheffield on the weekend of the 19th to 21st March 2027.
-We would like to thank the Derby Mickleover Hotel for their help and support in facilitating numerous excellent reunions at that hotel.
-We wish the management and staff good luck for the future.
+However, following a vote this was our final reunion at the Derby Mickleover Hotel and, as a result the reunion organisers have identified and booked an alternative venue and we are very pleased to announce that our 2027 reunion will be held at The

 At the 2025 AGM, following the retirement of our then President, David Wixon, a new president was elected by a large majority and we are pleased to announce that Vladek Cirin has become the president of the HMS Courageous Association.
 We would like to express our sincere gratitude to David for his presidency and his unwavering support of the Association, and we wish him a peaceful retirement.